 But you must be able to confront the man/woman in the mirror whose living your life.
 Making your decisions.
 In turn… bringing you closer or further from what you want.

-You failed or did not get what you set out to achieve… what is it about you that is responsible for what the outcomes you get?
+You failed or did not get what you set out to achieve… what is it about you that is responsible for the outcomes you get?
 What actions or lack of actions led to them?
 Were you meant to make an important change that you didn’t?
 Did you put in 100% effort or just 50%?
 Were you trying to win with the right crowd or the wrong crowd?
 Did you try to win with a larger audience or just one or two people?

 This ultimately means that every victory or failure… can be explained.
-When it comes to YOUR life and YOUR efforts in YOUR pursuit… trying asking YOURSELF how you got to where you got to.
+When it comes to YOUR life and YOUR efforts in YOUR pursuit… try asking YOURSELF how you got to where you got to.

 Adopt the mindset of a learner/student trying to understand more of what he/she is doing.
 Do not make the highlight of your entire existence just about when you won or when you lost.
 More important than winning or losing is experiencing.